cschellenger/fireprefs/README.md

 ## Usage
 ```
-usage: copy_prefs.py [-h] [--all] profile
+usage: copy_prefs.py [-h] [--profile PROFILE] [--all]

 Copy Firefox preferences to specified profile.

-positional arguments:
-  profile     Name of the Firefox profile to copy preferences to.
-Consider using 'default' for the default profile.

 options:
   -h, --help         show this help message and exit
+  --profile PROFILE  Name of the profile to copy preferences to.
+Defaults to 'default'.
   --all              Copy preferences to all profiles.
 ```